NuclearTalent/LFD_for_Physicists/README.md

 # About LFD for Physicists

-Repository for distributing Learning from Data for Physicsists material
+Repository for distributing Learning from Data for Physicists material